Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Discussions

-If we drop the hypothesis of one or two BHs, i.e. we drop spherical symmetry, it is possible to describe BHs in $\mS^3$ in GR using the ``lattice cosmology approach''\footnote{It is possible to keep spherical symmetry and have a solution on $\mS^3$ if $\Lambda \not = 0$ is assumed \cite[see][]{2011_Uzan_et_al}.
-But two causally disconnected BHs are needed.}.
-This approach aims at describing BHs in an $\mS^3$ universe by solving exactly the Gauss--Codazzi constraints for the initial conditions \citep[e.g.][]{2012_Clifton_et_al, 2012_Bentivegna_et_al, 2014_Clifton, 2018_Bentivegna_et_al}, and then numerically evolving the solution.
-The principle is to assume vacuum; initial staticity of the metric, i.e. $K_{ij} = 0$ for the initial extrinsic curvature\footnote{It is also possible to have initial non-staticity by assuming, e.g., $K_{ij} = \sqrt{\Lambda/3} \, h_{ij}$ \citep{2017_Durk_et_al_b}.}; and perform a conformal decomposition of the initial spatial metric assuming the conformal metric to be $\tilde h^{\mS^3}_{ij}$.
+The principle of the method of lattice cosmology is to assume vacuum; initial staticity of the metric, i.e. $K_{ij} = 0$ for the initial extrinsic curvature\footnote{It is also possible to have initial non-staticity by assuming, e.g., $K_{ij} = \sqrt{\Lambda/3} \, h_{ij}$ \citep{2017_Durk_et_al_b}.}; and perform a conformal decomposition of the initial spatial metric assuming the conformal metric to be $\tilde h^{\mS^3}_{ij}$.
 In that case, the initial conformal factor $\phi$ is solution of a linear equation: the Lichnerowicz--York equation

 where $\tilde\CR$ is the scalar curvature of the conformal spatial metric.
-The BH setup on $\mS^3$, or ``punctures'' in the vocabulary used by \citep{2012_Bentivegna_et_al, 2014_Korzynski}, is then obtained by summing the solution of that equation obtained with a single Dirac delta as a source, and placed at different positions on the sphere.
+The BH setup on $\mS^3$, or ``punctures'' in the vocabulary used by \citep{2012_Bentivegna_et_al, 2014_Korzynski}, is then obtained by summing the solution of that equation with a single Dirac delta as a source, and placed at different positions on the sphere.
 The initial condition is then evolved numerically.\saut

-The initial hypersurface described by the metric $h_{ij} = \phi^4\tilde h^{\mS^3}_{ij}$ is fully spacelike and is similar to the fully spacelike hypersurfaces we obtain with the Schwarzschild metric and the BH-NWH solution in isotropic coordinates, as described in Appendix~\ref{sec:Iso_Coord}.
-As for Schwarzschild, that hypersurface in the case of lattice cosmology has infinite volume, and features horizons which delimit different causally disconnected regions.
+The initial hypersurface described by the metric $h_{ij} = \phi^4\tilde h^{\mS^3}_{ij}$ is fully spacelike and is similar to the fully spacelike hypersurfaces we obtain with the Schwarzschild metric and the {BH-RNS} solution in isotropic coordinates, as described in Appendix~\ref{sec:Iso_Coord}.
+Similarly to Schwarzschild, that hypersurface in the case of lattice cosmology has infinite volume, and features horizons which delimit different causally disconnected regions.
 While the full volume is infinite, it can be shown that for~$N\geqslant3$ black holes, one of the regions has a finite volume and is surrounded by $N$ horizons (see for instance Figure~2 in \citep{2014_Clifton}).
 This region is interpreted as describing $N$ black holes in an expanding 3-sphere.
 The other regions are asymptotically flat (called ``infinite flat ends''), as is the case with the Schwarzschild metric.
 These regions represent an asymptotically flat space filled with one non spherically symmetric BH.\saut